SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/sync/sync-configure-default-values.md

 [!include[Go to sync](../includes/goto-sync.md)]

 1. Select the ERP connection, and click the **Defaults** button at the bottom.
-The **Configure Sync Default Values** dialog displays the tabs for the available actors in the ERP system.

-1. Select the tab for the actor you want to configure default values for.
+1. In the dialog, select the tab for the actor you want to configure default values for.

 1. Click **Add** at the bottom of the dialog.
 The **Add sync default value** dialog appears.

 1. **ERP Field**: here you select which field in the ERP system you want to define a default value for.

-1. **Set default value**: Check here to set a default value for the ERP field you selected above.
-After you have checked here, you set the default value underneath.
+    * **Set default value**: Check here to set a default value for the ERP field you selected above.
+After you have checked here, you set the default value below.

-1. **Ask user for value**: check here to allow the user to enter a value.
+    * **Ask user for value**: check here to allow the user to enter a value.

-1. **Mandatory - User must fill in value**: check here to require the user to enter a value in the field.
+    * **Mandatory - User must fill in value**: check here to require the user to enter a value in the field.
 If the selected ERP field is mandatory, this field is checked by default.

 1. Click **OK**.

-1. Repeat steps 5-10 to add more default values.
+1. Repeat steps 5-6 to add more default values.